lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-    Others reported on the sadistic ways skeptics hoped to test the authenticity of the handlers' signs, including accounts of Hensley being challenged to drink carbolic acid ("Snakes in Demand," Cleveland Herald, September 17, 1914, 1; and, "Reptile in the Meetin'," Chattanooga Daily Times, September 21, 1914, 3).
+    Others reported on the sadistic ways skeptics hoped to test the authenticity of the handlers' signs, including accounts of Hensley being challenged to drink carbolic acid ("Snakes in Demand," *Cleveland Herald*, September 17, 1914, 1; and, "Reptile in the Meetin'," *Chattanooga Daily Times*, September 21, 1914, 3).

 [^122]: The church went so far as to pass a resolution at the Eleventh
     General Assembly in 1915 that "disclaim[ed] and repudiate[d] the
     title 'Holy Rollers' in reference to the Church of God" (quoted in Davidson, Upon This Rock, 1:448).
-See also Paul Harvey, Freedom's
+See also Paul Harvey, *Freedom's
-    Coming: Religious Culture and the Shaping of the South from the Civil War Through the Civil Rights Era (Chapel Hill: University of North Carolina Press, 2005), 140–141.
+    Coming: Religious Culture and the Shaping of the South from the Civil War Through the Civil Rights Era* (Chapel Hill: University of North Carolina Press, 2005), 140--141.

 [^123]: "Proselyting with Snakes," 3.